 Support Medical Aid in Dying legislation for the terminally ill in Ohio.

-Ohioans need access to legal end-of-life options such as medical aid in dying: David Goodman
+Ohioans need access to legal end-of-life options such as medical aid in dying

-New Mexico just became the ninth state (along with the District of Columbia) to pass Medical Aid in Dying legislation.
+In 2021, New Mexico became the ninth state (in addition to the District of Columbia) to pass Medical Aid in Dying legislation.
 These laws allow a mentally capable, terminally-ill adult with less than six months to live to obtain a prescription from their doctor to end their life peacefully and at the place and time of their choosing.

 Doctors and pharmacists may opt not to participate and the patient may change their mind at any time.
 This option can be in combination with hospice and over 90% of people who have used these laws were also enrolled in hospice care.